Size and Quality of Quantum Mechanical Data Sets for Training Neural Network Force Fields for Liquid Water: Introduction

 In this work we investigate deep NNFF designed at the level of DFT to describe liquid water, focusing on the size and quality of the training data-set considered.
-Here, we chose to investigate the \textit{ab initio} training data-set based on {the} SCAN functional\cite{Sun15} because it gives, in principle, the best results for liquid water when compared to experimental results.\cite{Chen17, Zheng18, LaCount19, Yao20, GartnerIII20, Piaggi21, Zhang21, malosso22} We show that correctly sampling the data (selecting reference data for the training process) is a crucial step, and devising a method to efficiently obtain uncorrelated structures that provide a good distribution over the phase space allows one to significantly reduce the amount of data and the size of the NN required to have accurate NNFF.
+Here, we chose to investigate the \textit{ab initio} training data-set based on {the} SCAN functional\cite{Sun15}, since it has shown some promising results for water.\cite{Chen17, Zheng18, LaCount19, Yao20, GartnerIII20, Piaggi21, Zhang21, malosso22,Torres21}.
+We show that correctly sampling the data (selecting reference data for the training process) is a crucial step, and devising a method to efficiently obtain uncorrelated structures that provide a good distribution over the phase space allows one to significantly reduce the amount of data and the size of the NN required to have accurate NNFF.
 As a result we also show that the structural properties are less dependent on the size of the training data-set compared to dynamical ones (e.g, {the} diffusion coefficient.)